InfiniteEnergy-TechTalks/hybrid-mobile-apps/README.md

 ## Notes

+* Presentation slides can be found in the repository root
 * Mock json data can be found under `src/assets/mock-data`
 * At the time of development this app used:
     * `cordova @ 6.4.0`